andreeapeiu/Octave-Simulator/README.md

 ### 11. Exiting the Program and Freeing Resources (Q command)
 * Reads the Q character, terminates the program, and frees all allocated memory.
-* Sets start=0 as a safety measure.
+* Sets `start=0` as a safety measure.

 ### 12. Handling Unrecognized Commands
-* If an invalid character is read, displays the error message: "Unrecognized command.".
+* If an invalid character is read, displays the error message: `"Unrecognized command."`.

 ## Implementation Details
 Uses a resizable array strategy for efficient memory management.